Employing People with Disability

 Contrary to common misconceptions, many people with disability have completed tertiary education, or attained vocational or other professional qualifications.

 Employing people with disability is likely to attract new skills and bring new and valuable perspectives to your organisation.
-Not only will this increase talent in your business but by accommodating people with disability you are gaining loyal and committed employees who will support you in achieving your business objectives.
+Not only will this increase talent in your organisation, but by accommodating people with disability you are gaining loyal and committed employees who will support you in achieving your business objectives.